Mini-Mocs, Redford, $44.00

 This idea is about more than an enhancing a damaged photo.
 It is a conversation-starter that can unite a family in sharing its history.
 The service includes a reprint of the photo in original size and a digital file (.JPG) to preserve and archive the picture.
 The price for restoration of any photo varies based on severity of damage and size, but begins at $55.

 Whether your family calls it cornhole, corn toss, bags, baggo, or that game where you throw stuff, this gift will be a hit for tailgating, picnics, and backyard BBQs.
-Shown here with a football design, a wide variety of options are available ranging from plain wood to team names to custom logo options.
-Bags are also available, and in most cases sold separately.
+Shown here with our Buy Michigan Now logo, a wide variety of options are available ranging from plain wood to custom logo options.
+Bags are included, and pricing starts at $200.

 The Henry Ford, Dearborn, $185.00